siimple/siimple-icons/README.md

 ```

 - A file called `siimple-icons.css`.
 It contains all styles that you will need when using **siimple-icons**.
 - A folder called `fonts`.
-It contains all of the typeface files used by `siimple-icons.css` to display the icons.
+It contains all of the typeface files used by `siimple-icons.css`.
 - A file called `siimple-icons.svg`.
 Is a SVG sprite with all the icons.